The Swiss football chief, who has held the top position since 1998, has suggested he will run for another mandate in 2015.

 "I'm in good health and I don't see why I should think about stopping work now," he told RTS on Friday.
 "If the member associations ask me to be a candidate I wouldn't say no."

 Blatter was speaking in Sochi, where he is attending the opening ceremony of the Winter Olympics as a member of the IOC.
-But the travel and workload involved in his role does not deter him from thinking of standing for a mandate which would take him will into his 80s.
+But the travel and workload involved in his role does not deter him from thinking of standing for a mandate which would take him well into his 80s.

 "In terms of human rights, an age limit is discrimination," Blatter added.